HsiangHung/Machine_Learning_Note/Bayesian_&_MCMC/README.md

 [What is the difference between Maximum Likelihood (ML) and Maximum a Posteriori (MAP) estimation?]: https://www.quora.com/What-is-the-difference-between-Maximum-Likelihood-ML-and-Maximum-a-Posteriori-MAP-estimation
 [[Quora] What is the difference between Maximum Likelihood (ML) and Maximum a Posteriori (MAP) estimation?](https://www.quora.com/What-is-the-difference-between-Maximum-Likelihood-ML-and-Maximum-a-Posteriori-MAP-estimation)

+[Bayesian connection to LASSO and ridge regression]: https://ekamperi.github.io/mathematics/2020/08/02/bayesian-connection-to-lasso-and-ridge-regression.html#:~:text=For%20ridge%20regression%2C%20the%20prior,parameter%20a%20function%20of%20%CE%BB.
+[[Stathis Kamperis] Bayesian connection to LASSO and ridge regression](https://ekamperi.github.io/mathematics/2020/08/02/bayesian-connection-to-lasso-and-ridge-regression.html#:~:text=For%20ridge%20regression%2C%20the%20prior,parameter%20a%20function%20of%20%CE%BB.)

 [Closed form Bayesian Inference for Binomial distributions]: https://suzyahyah.github.io/bayesian%20inference/2017/03/01/Closed-Form-Toy-Bayesian-Inference.html